-Before Old Hopewell was a district meeting space, it served as the District’s segregated school for African American students from 1922 to 1966.
-The building was largely funded the the Julius Rosenwald Fund.
+Before Old Hopewell became a district-wide meeting space, the building served as the District’s segregated school for African American students from 1922 to 1966.

 Although African-American students received an education as part of Round Rock ISD as early as 1914, Jim Crow laws regulated separate school facilities for white and black students.
 Rented churches and community spaces within Round Rock’s black community usually served as classrooms.

-A permanent, District owned building was first mentioned during the June 6, 1921 Minutes of the Board of Trustees.
+A permanent, District owned building specifically used to serve black students was first mentioned during the June 6, 1921 Minutes of the Board of Trustees.
 The location was determined to be the southwest corner of McNeil Road and what is now IH-35.

 The Minutes note that “Jack Jordan, O.L.
 Brady, and C.D.
 Anderson were appointed as a committee to look into the building proposition of the negro [sic] school aided by the Rosenthal [sic] Fund, and make application to receive aid from said fund.”

 The Rosenwald Fund began in 1912 as an initiative begun by Sears & Roebuck President Julius Rosenwald, a Jewish immigrant from Germany.
-His fund constructed schools in the South for African American students.
+His funding aided in the constructed schools in the American South for African American students.
 A collaborative project created by Rosenwald and Booker T. Washington, founder of the Tuskegee Institute (where Rosenwald was a trustee), was to change the course of black education in the South.

 The Board of Trustees Meeting Minutes on July 5, 1921 stated, “The committee on the Negro school building made the report that the Rosenthal Fund would pay $1200.00 on a new building to cost aproximately [sic] $1800.00, which report was accepted.” and “O.L.
 Brady and Jack Jordan were appointed as a committee to see Wade Sauls and Dick Caldwell about signing the building note, to be given as part payment for the new school house.”

-On May 8, 1922 C.E.
-Johnson was hired as principal for the negro [sic] school f or the 1920-1923 term at a salary of $80.00 per month for six months.
+On May 8, 1922, C.E.
+Johnson was hired as principal for the negro [sic] school for the 1920-1923 term at a salary of $80.00 per month for six months.
 M.A.
-Starks was elected teacher in the negro [sic] school at a salary of 55.00 per month tor six months service.
+Starks was elected teacher in the negro [sic] school at a salary of 55.00 per month for six months service.
 The school opened during the fall of 1922.